IRL2/nanover-docs/source/concepts/recording.rst

 * **The messages file**, ``messages.msgpack``, which contains the sequence of messages, each individually encoded with MessagePack and concatenated into a single binary file.

-* **The index file**, ``index.msgpack``, which is a list of metadata entries for each frame, specifying at the minimum their position in the ``messages.msgpack`` file, the timestamp of their arrival, and the types of message contained.
+* **The index file**, ``index.msgpack``, which is a list of metadata entries for each frame, specifying at the minimum their position in the messages file, the timestamp of their arrival, and the types of message contained.
 This binary file is a single list encoded with MessagePack.

 Index file